 It was hard to choose just one pooch for this category, and one could still argue for the Pekingese or the Pomeranian.
 But to see a shock-white, long-coated, freshly brushed Maltese is to finally understand what luxury truly is.
 These little dogs are happy to run and play and get dirty with the best of them, but once you've had one regally sit on your lap and make you feel like a lavish celeb from Lifestyles of the Rich and Famous, you'll never want them to do anything else.

-Bred specifically to be companion dogs for Chinese royalty, the Shih Tzu is a dog that thrives on human contact.
+Bred specifically to be companion dogs for Chinese royalty, the shih tzu is a dog that thrives on human contact.
 They do well in households with children of all ages (though no dog should ever be left unsupervised with a small child), and their laid back dispositions make them highly attuned to apartment and urban living.
 Their exercise needs are easy to meet in smaller spaces, and they don't have any serious aversions to heat or cold, making them nearly ideal companions, regardless of where you live!

-RELATED: 15 of the Smartest Dog Breeds
+RELATED: 16 of the Smartest Dog Breeds

-A companion dog through and through, the papillion was bred to tag along with their humans, no matter the activity.
+A companion dog through and through, the papillon was bred to tag along with their humans, no matter the activity.
 This has resulted in a little dog with an extremely keen mind, a hardy, compact body and a good amount of energy.
 Put all of that together, and you get a dog that takes to instruction quickly and can excel in agility, obedience, and flyball competitions, showing genuine excitement after learning a new trick or finishing a new course.

 There might not be a more Instagram-ready dog than the Pomeranian.
 With hair that can be teased and shaped into an endless array of styles, these soft, loving little dogs are just begging to be cuddled and photographed for your friends to coo over.
 Put a Pom in a room with even the most ardent small dog critic, and dare them not to touch one of these little puffballs of joy.
 It's just not possible!

 There's the expression "a face only a mother could love," and then there's the pug, who has been blessed with a face everyone loves.
-With their trademark wrinkles, snub noses, bug eyes, and permagrins, it's hard not to snuggle up to one of these little guys and tell them exactly how cute they are.
+With their trademark wrinkles, snub noses, bug eyes, and perma-grins, it's hard not to snuggle up to one of these little guys and tell them exactly how cute they are.